Ground cover plants are extremely useful in landscaping.

 Try growing bulbs right through a patch of speedwell or pachysandra, and their fading post-bloom foliage won’t be as noticeable.

 When selecting plants, keep in mind that native types are the most vigorous and require the least maintenance.
-Consider mixing varieties to achieve an appealing palette of color, texture, and height.

 And remember that evergreens provide winter interest, while deciduous varieties disappear completely during the cold months.

-Pay close attention to descriptions of plant heights as you make your selections.
-You don’t want to shop for a ground-hugger to plant between paving stones and come home with a two-foot spike variety!
+You don’t want to shop for a ground-hugger to plant between paving stones and come home with a two-foot-tall spike variety!

-Looking for more perennial flower suggestions?
+Are you looking for more perennial flower suggestions?
 Try these guides next:

 what are the little blue flowers (ground cover) currently growing wild along w/the snow drops?
 They have six petals.